-Wright Test is used for thoracic outlet syndrome.
+Wright Test or Hyperabduction test is used for thoracic outlet syndrome.

 With repeated or continuous hyperabduction of the arm , the neurovascular structures in the axilla are stretched under the pectoral minor tendon and the coracoid process, resulting in a neurovascular syndrome.

-Then he checks the other arm and compares the results.
+Then he or she checks the other arm and compares the results.

 What does a positive Wright Test mean?